saidvandeklundert/learn/_posts/2021-08-5-data-types-array.md

 }
 ```

 We can also use a more 'rusty' approach.
 In the following example, we call `iter()` on the array.
 This returns an iterator and on this return, we call `any()`.
-Any takes a closure and will return a bool indicating whether or not there was a match:
+Any takes a closure and will return a bool indicating whether there was a match:

 ```rust
 let any_res = a.iter().any(|v| v == &10);
 dbg!(any_res);  // any_res = true
 ```

-We can also use this approch to test for other conditions.
+We can also use this appraoch to test for other conditions.
 Some examples:

 ```rust
 dbg!(a.iter().any(|v| v < &0)); // a.iter().any(|v| v < &0) = false